coloursofnoise/Resources/Your-First-Code-Mod.md

 ----

-- Right-click your project's "References" and select "Add Reference...", then "Browse..." into your Celeste installation directory and setup your references like on the following screenshot:
+- Right-click your project's "References" and select "Add Reference...", then "Browse..." into your Celeste installation directory and setup your references like on the following screenshot (add the relevant references and remove extra ones that got added automatically):

 ![2-refs](https://user-images.githubusercontent.com/1200380/55094153-1bab6c80-50b6-11e9-8135-2d484d589ab4.png)

+You'll find most of those references as dlls in your Celeste installation directory.
+"Celeste" is Celeste.exe itself.

 ----